About the Program

 - The food or foods to be omitted from the child’s diet, and the food or choice of food that must be substituted

-Generally, children with food allergies or intolerances do not have a disability, as defined under Section 504 of the Rehabilitation Act or Part B of IDEA, and school food service may, but is not required to, make food substitutions for them.
-However, when a physician statement is presented that food allergies may result in severe, life-threatening (anaphylactic) reactions, the child’s condition would meet the definition of “disability”, and the substitutions prescribed by the licensed physician must be made.
+Generally, children with food sensitivities or intolerances do not have a disability as defined under either Section 504 of the Rehabilitation Act or Part B of IDEA, and the school food service may, but is not required to, make food substitutions for them.
+However, when in the licensed physician’s assessment, food allergies may result in severe, life-threatening (anaphylactic) reactions, the child’s condition would meet the definition of “disability”, and the substitutions prescribed by the licensed physician must be made.

 Allergies that are not life-threatening are considered special dietary needs, but not disabilities.
 School nutrition programs are not required to make food substitutions for students with special dietary needs that are not a disability.
 However, if the licensed physician determines that a child’s food allergy may result in severe, life-threatening (anaphylactic) reactions, the child’s condition would meet the definition of a “disability” and substitutions prescribed by the licensed physician must be made.